manuelmarcano22/VIMOSlabbook/_posts/2017-01-19-bokeh-plots.md

 ## JS9 Demo: the basics

 The menubar does not work, but the image can be control via the [JS9 Public API](http://js9.si.edu/js9/help/publicapi.html).
-This can be called from the console using firefox or google.
+The API can be called from the console using firefox or google.
 Or using the js9 console below.
 One example with custom made buttons using the API is found [here](http://js9.si.edu/js9/js9bespoke.html).

 <table cellspacing="15">